Loading

 Although the sign on entering warns of currents, it is worth paying attention throughout the marina.
 The fairways look huge, but for some, not huge enough it seems!
 In high season and after hours, boats seem to raft up outside the fuel pump as it might be the only space left, so if you need fuel and an early start, I suggest you fill up on arrival or wait till mid-morning!

 In very high season, there is a free local bus running about.
 It only runs one way round, so it is a way to get to the Casino supermarket, which is pretty dire.
-However, there is now a small Carrefour in the old town, kind of behind the tourist office, which is better and more convenient if smaller.
-Unless you have really loaded up, it might be easier to walk back than taking the rather long bus ride!
+However, there is now a small Carrefour in the old town, one street behind the Tourist Office and 200 metres to the right, which is better and more convenient, if smaller.
+Unless you have really loaded up, it might be easier to walk back than take the rather long bus ride!

 Take an E10 return trip to Ile de Batz for a 3hr walk around the island.